Herbs Bad for Dogs & Cats

 Since the alkaloid concentration is ten times higher in the root than the leaves, DO NOT use comfrey root internally.

-Comfrey dried leaves, on the other hand, contains very little alkaloids so use the dried leaves if needed.
+Comfrey dried leaves, on the other hand, contain very little alkaloids so use the dried leaves if needed.
 But in addition, do not use comfrey in pregnant or lactating pets or those with pre-existing liver disease.

 White Willow Bark